edgedb/edgedb-python/docs/api/blocking_con.rst

             timeout=60)

     Establish a connection to an EdgeDB server.

-    The connection parameters may be specified either as a connection URI in *dsn*, or as specific keyword arguments, or both.
-    If both *dsn* and keyword arguments are specified, the latter override the corresponding values parsed from the connection URI.

-    Returns a new :py:class:`~edgedb.BlockingIOConnection` object.

     :param dsn:
         Connection arguments specified using as a single string in the